fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 The result is returned in *Parsed CONLL-U* format.
-If you set **add_global_columns** to `True`, the meta variable *global.columns* will be added to the result for make it consistent with the [*CONLL-U Plus*](https://universaldependencies.org/format.html) format.
+If you set **add_global_columns** to `True`, the meta variable *global.columns* will be added to the result to make it consistent with the [*CONLL-U Plus*](https://universaldependencies.org/format.html) format.

 To save the result as *CONLL-U* file, just specify the name of the resulting